cs3157/canvas-wrangler/README.md

 ------------------------
 The grade spreadsheet should be a .csv file.
 Entries containing commas should be wrapped in quotation marks (e.g. `"contains a comma, this entry"`), and quotation marks should be 'escaped' using double quotation marks (e.g. `"this entry ""uses"" quotation marks"`).
 (Exporting a .csv from Google Docs will do this for you.)

 The grade spreadsheet must contain a single header row so that Canvas Wrangler can calibrate its column indices.
 By default, Canvas Wrangler will expect the grade column to be named `grade` and the comment column to be named `comment`.
 However, these can be overridden by using the `-G` and `-C` flags respectfully and specifying the header name after the flag argument (e.g. `python canvas-wrangler.py -G studentgrade`).
+Extra columns are ignored.

 Grade and Comment Submission
 ----------------------------